ArmenGrigoryan112/Project-Instagram/README.md

 -Log out: By clicking on the "switch" key on the main page the account you are currently using will be logged out and you can enter as a different user.

-These are only the features that seen by the users, thus the code behind all of this would be much more interesting to view))
+These are only the features seen by the users, thus the code behind all of this would be much more interesting to view))

 KNOWN BUGS